ronalchn/strong_presenter/README.md

 ## Why use Presenters?

-Presenters wrap your models, to deal with presentation, so your models can concentrate on domain logic.
-Instead of using a helper method to display some information in a view, you can implement the method in a presenter instead.
+Presenters deal with presentation, so your models can concentrate on domain logic.
+Instead of using a helper methods, you can implement the method in a presenter instead.

-Others have used decorators, which are very similar, for this purpose.
-While decorators can also be used for presentation logic, it may cause some confusion in your application.
-Presenters are designed to help you to present - a market-oriented solution where unneccessary features can be discarded.
-Decorators are a coding pattern which can be forged to help you present - a product-oriented solution.
+Others have used decorators for this purpose - while they can be used for presentation logic, it may cause some confusion in your application.
+Presenters are designed to help you to present - a market-oriented solution.
+Decorators are a coding pattern which can be used for presentation - a product-oriented solution.

-The decorator coding pattern involves using delegation to wrap the model, adding new behaviour to the base object.
-It may involve overriding some methods to present the data in a visually appealing way.
-The decorator pattern will generally wrap a object, but also keep the decorator acting like an instance of the base object - but this is not really what you want for presentation.
-It is also supposed to allow you to decorate a decorated object multiple times - to keep adding new behaviour to the object.
+The decorator coding pattern involves using delegation to wrap the model, adding new behaviour to the base object, possibly overriding some methods to present data in a visually appealing way.
+The decorator pattern not only wraps an object, but also involves keeping the decorated object acting like an instance of the base object (allowing multiple redecorations) - but this is not really what you want for presentation.

-However, when we consider presentation, we are interested in reading the information, not in mutating the object, so we want to hide any attribute setters, or other "non-constant" methods.
-We are also not necessary interested in wrapping the object with multiple layers - if we really wanted, we could use a separately wrapped copy of the object.
-On the other hand, if we want to share some presentation logic between different models, instead of trying to wrap the a model with multiple presenters - to take into account the various behaviour we want, we should be using one presenter, which can include various behaviour using mixins.
-That is what StrongPresenter tries to give you.
+When we consider presentation, we are interested in reading the information, not further mutating the object, so we want to hide attribute setters, or other domain logic.
+We are also not interested in wrapping multiple layers around the object (we can use multiple still use presenters of the same object).
+If we want to share presentation logic between different models, we should instead use one presenter per model, including various behaviour using mixins.

 While there exist other gems for presentation, we hope to provide a more natural interface to create your presenters.